 Of course reading tips on how to set up a great booth is helpful, but when you can see those principles put into practice in real booths, it can be much easier to imagine how you could apply the same principles when you design your own craft show display.

-On the right, you'll find two photos taken at a major show.
+Below you'll find two photos taken at a major show, plus a couple of extra photos to help illustrate some points.
 There are some excellent craft show displays shown in each photo.

 The photos are taken at a distance, which I think is helpful.